 Over the next five years, capacity additions in petrochemicals and methanol by Assam Petro-Chemicals would support demand for natural gas from petrochemicals.
-In fiscal 2023, gas consumption is expected to decline 19-21% as higher gas prices will reduce gas competitiveness vis-à-vis naphtha, thereby restricting any steep rise in gas demand from the petrochemical segment.
+In fiscal 2023, gas consumption declined 25-40% as higher gas prices will reduce gas competitiveness vis-à-vis naphtha, thereby restricting any steep rise in gas demand from the petrochemical segment.
 Since refineries come under non-priority sectors for domestic gas allocation, we believe gas demand from this sector will be entirely met through imports by fiscal 2030.